Humanitec-DemoOrg/mvp-workshop/day2-dev.md

 echo -e "https://app.humanitec.io/orgs/${HUMANITEC_ORG}/apps/${APP}/envs/development/"
 ```

-## Golden path DEV-3: I want to see the resource dependencies available for my Workloads
+## Golden path DEV-3: I want to see which resources I can use for my Workload

 To see `type` and `class`:
 ```bash